svanderburg/node2nix/README.md

-When deploying projects that provide a `package-lock.json` file, `node2nix` deployments will typically fail if the corresponding `package.json` configuration has changed after the generation of the lock file, because the dependencies in the lock file may be incomplete.
+When deploying projects that provide a `package-lock.json` file, `node2nix` deployments will typically fail if the corresponding `package.json` configuration has changed after the generation of the lock file, because the dependency tree in the lock file may be incomplete.

 To fix this problem, `npm install` must be executed again so that the missing or changed dependencies are updated in the lock file.

 Disabling running NPM install
 -----------------------------
-`node2nix` tries to mimic npm's dependency resolver as closely as possible.
+`node2nix` tries to mimic NPM's dependency resolver as closely as possible.
 However, it may happen that there is a small difference and the deployment fails a result.